 Identifying Non-CSSP Supports.

 The CSSP case manager and the applicant or participant must identify other sources of support in addition to CSSP that are available and required to participate in their education or training program.

 Documentation.

-Support from programs other than the CSSP to which the participant has been referred, has applied for, receives, or expects to receive must be documented in the ISS.
+Support from programs other than the CSSP to which the participant has been referred, has applied for, receives, or expects to receive must be documented in the Career Plan.

-SECTION 6: INDIVIDUAL SERVICE STRATEGY DEVELOPMENT
+SECTION 6: CAREER PLAN

-Informed Career Planning; Individual Service Strategy.
-For purposes of this rule, the ISS is the individual career plan that is developed by the participant and CSSP case manager.
-TheISS includes all funding sources planned to meet the participant's needs, including CSSP resources and resources other than CSSP.
-Those ISS plans that include CSSP funding must comply with this rule.
-CSSP case managers must endeavor to assure that all applicants and participants, before their ISS plans are developed, are fully informed of the opportunities available to them through CSSP as well as through other programs.
+Informed Career Planning; Individual Career Plan

+For purposes of this rule, the Career Plan is the individual career plan that is developed by the participant and CSSP case manager.
+The Career Plan includes all funding sources planned to meet the participant's needs, including CSSP resources and resources other than CSSP.
+Those Individual Career Plans that include CSSP funding must comply with this rule.
+CSSP case managers must endeavor to assure that all applicants and participants, before their Career Plans are developed, are fully informed of the opportunities available to them through CSSP as well as through other programs.
 In addition to the occupations established in Section 4, applicants and participants must be provided, in writing, a complete list of education, training and support services available through CSSP so that need for services can be determined per Section 6.3.
 A list of the same services must also be made available to CareerCenter customers so they may understand the opportunities available if they wish to apply.
-The ISS and any amendments to an ISS must be signed by and a copy provided to the participant.
-Updates to the ISS require participant and CSSP case manager signatures, and if needed, translation of the document or use of language interpreter.
+The Career Plan and any amendments to a Career Plan must be signed by and a copy provided to the participant.
+Updates to the Career Plan require participant and CSSP case manager signatures, and if needed, translation of the document or use of language interpreter.
+The Career Plan must document outcomes pursuant to Section 6.3 including but not limited to; the participants employment goal, the postsecondary certificate, degree or industry recognized credential the participant seeks, any remedial, English language learner, pre requisite or refresher courses the participant will take, the length of time the participant expects to take to complete their education or training including pre-requisites pursuant to Section 6.6, an enumerated list of education, training and support services with their estimated costs that CSSP will provide financial aid forms and other supports.

+Timing

-Timing.
-The ISS must be created within forty-five (45) days from the date of Stage Two eligibility determination pursuant to Section 3.2.
-Services provided under the ISS and enrollment in CSSP commence as a participant when the ISS is reviewed and approved by the CSSP Program Manager or the Program Manager's designee, signed by the CSSP applicant and the CSSP case manager
+The Career Plan must be created within thirty (30) days from the date of Stage Two eligibility determination pursuant to Section 3.2.
+Services provided under the Plan and enrollment in CSSP commence as a participant when the ISS is reviewed and approved by the CSSP Program Manager or the Program Manager's designee, signed by the CSSP applicant and the CSSP case manager.

 Comprehensive Assessment.

-The comprehensive assessment determines whetheran applicant who is Stage One eligible for CSSP has a marketable certification or post-secondary degree, the ability to succeed in their program and whether their education or training and related occupational goal meets the criteria of Section 4.
-The assessment also assists the applicant and CSSP case manager in determining the applicant's education and training and support service needs.
+The comprehensive assessment assists the applicant and CSSP case manager in determining the applicant's education and training and support service needs.
 The CSSP case manager and the applicant must:

-Review the industries and occupations available pursuant to Section 4, together with labor market information about the demand for employment in Maine and within the applicant's

-labor market area, the value of wages and benefits, educational requirements of the training, total occupation and training program costs and availability of educational programs for their employment goal.

 Verify the applicant is admitted to a diploma, certificate, or degree program at an education or training institution that is eligible to receive financial aid funds under the Higher Education Act or in a CSSP approved certificate or industry recognized training provider program.

 Assess, determine the need for and list the various supports including total costs of all support services that may be available within and outside of CSSP that are necessary for the applicant to succeed educationally and survive financially during the course of their education.